 Normal differences in ability

 The EAT then turned to what the Guidance and Code actually say.
 These say that a substantial effect is one that is more than a minor or trivial effect, and the requirement that an adverse effect on normal day-to-day activities should be substantial “reflects the general understanding of disability as a limitation going beyond the normal differences in ability which may exist among people”.
-(More, not yet updated for this case: “Substantial effect”>Going beyond normal differences between people.)
+(More: “Substantial” effect>Going beyond normal differences between people: outline.) (§36-37)

 The EAT pointed out that this may be seen as self-contradictory.
 There are differences between non-disabled people that are much more than minor or trivial, particularly if “people” includes the whole population of the UK.
 The EAT said what is most important is the statutory definition of “substantial” as being “more than minor or trivial”.
 The Guidance cannot alter that.
-The EAT suggested that “people” in the Guidance are those who are, very broadly speaking, in a similar section of the population to the claimant, other than not being disabled.
+The EAT suggested that “people” in the Guidance may be those who are, very broadly speaking, in a similar section of the population to the claimant, other than not being disabled (§38).
 In more detail:

 38 … The starting point is to remember that the statutory definition of the word “substantial” is “more than minor or trivial”.
 If the adverse effect has a more than minor or trivial effect on the ability of a person to carry out day-to-day activities the definition is met; no consideration of the abilities of some group of people, or section of the population, can alter that determination.
 It is also important to realise that the Guidance and Code are not to be interpreted as statutes; but make common sense points to help keep lawyers’ feet on the ground when thinking about the practicalities of disability.
 There may be a simple answer; that “people” are those who are, very broadly speaking, in a similar section of the population to the claimant, other than not being disabled.
 This is not to suggest that there should be some elaborate construction of pools of comparison, or detailed analysis of groups of “people”; far from it.
 And it all matters not a jot if the impairment clearly has a more than minor or trivial effect on day-to-day activities.

-The EAT considered the decision of Paterson v Commissioner of Police for the Metropolis decision in the light of this.
+The EAT considered the decision of Paterson v Commissioner of Police for the Metropolis decision in the light of this (§39-45).
 The claimant had achieved the rank of chief inspector, and had been complimented on his report-writing skills.
 He then discovered he was dyslexic, and claimed reasonable adjustments in an exam for promotion.
 His writing skills were much better than most people’s.
 Nevertheless the EAT had upheld his claim that he was disabled.
-The EAT in Paterson said:
+The EAT in Paterson said (§45):

 “ … In our judgment, the only proper basis, as the Guidance makes clear, is to compare the effect on the individual of the disability, and this involves considering how he in fact carries out the activity compared with how he would do if not suffering the impairment.
 If that difference is more than the kind of difference one might expect taking a cross-section of the population, then the effects are substantial.”

 What about the reference in Paterson to normal differences in a cross-section of the population?
 The EAT in Elliot (the present case) said this does not mean everyone in the UK, nor does it mean some average of all people in the population.
-Rather it refers to:
+Rather it refers to (§46):

 “… a broad cross-section of “people” (the word used in the Guidance) broadly similar to the claimant, other than that they do not have the alleged disability.
 One might imagine it as a rough and ready cross-section of the population taken at approximately a claimant’s level.”